By Ron Nicholas, Head of Service Operations

 Ungrounded systems had the perception that they would provide better service continuity through the first ground fault and there is some data to support this conclusion.
 Unfortunately, transient system overvoltage can also result from restrikes to ground in this configuration.
 Because of the downsides, neither method could provide the ideal protection and service continuity for all possible circumstances.

-Current Methods of System Grounding
+Current Methods of Power System Grounding

 It is important to start with a definition of solid grounding.